zekarias-tilahun/zekarias/index.md

 ---

 <p class="text-justify">
-    Zekarias is a postdoc in Decentralized Machine Learning.
-Before, he did his PhD in Computer Science with a Machine Learning specialization and he had the previledge to work under the supervision of
+    I am a postdoc in Machine Learning.
+Before, I did my PhD in Computer Science with a Machine Learning specialization under the supervision of
     <a href="http://cricca.disi.unitn.it/montresor/">Prof. Montresor</a>.
-He is
-    generally interested in Machine Learning, Natural Language Processing, and Social Network Analysis.
-His PhD research was mainly on Graph Embedding (aka
+    Generally, I'm interested in Machine Learning, Graph Analytics, and Natural Language Processing, and pay particular attention to Graph-based Machine Learning.
-    - Graph Representation Learning) and Information Diffusion Analysis.
-More concretely, he has explored how we can use data from information diffusion events and node attributes in order to learn high-quality embedding of nodes.
-This is particularly useful in cases where the network under consideration is noisy.
-For example when it has missing information, such as social links between nodes.
+    Currently, I'm working on Graph Embedding (aka - Graph Representation Learning - GRL), a continuation from my PhD, and cover topics such as, Graph Neural Networks (GNNs), Contextualized GRL, and self-supervised GNNs.
 </p>

 <header>